 There are loads of parents out there who have infants who can be termed as sleepy eaters.
 They tend to wake up feeling really hungry but while eating go off to sleep.
 Then they are woken up again and they start eating rather ferociously as if they have been starving for days.
 However, in another couple of minutes, they would be back to the dreamland.
 It seems that your breast milk is infused with some sleep inducing substances or your baby is comforted by sucking.
+So, how to keep baby awake during feeding?

 It can take plenty of hard work and effort on the part of a mother to complete the full feeding sessions.
 A full feed ensures that eat, activity and sleep routine of the infant remains well established and he gets the adequate amount of sleep, diet and activity that is essential for his growth and development.
 It also helps moms to figure out the time for which their babies remain awake and encourage their nighttime sleep.
 Fortunately for all the mothers out there, an infant is able to stay awake during feeding sessions by 6 weeks of age.